sncxyz/aocli/README.md

 /root > aoc new <YEAR> <DAY>
 /root/YEAR > aoc new <DAY>
 ```
 Creates the directories, files and Rust crate for the solution to a new day of Advent of Code.
+Adds the new crate as a member of the Cargo Workspace.

 ### `get` (`g`)
 ```